microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

   </Grid.RowDefinitions>
 </Grid>
 ```
 Grid's usability, intuitiveness, and developer satsifaction will be improved upon by utilizing a more succinct syntax, as will be described throughout this spec.
+With Grid as the inspiration, other collection-type properties will be able to take advantage of a more succinct syntax as well and see the same benefits.
 <!-- Use this section to provide background context for the new API(s)
 in this spec. -->